andron3000/DESIGN_PATTERNS/structural/Adapter/README.md

 Use the Adapter pattern when:

+* there is an existing class, and its interface does not match the one you need.

 * you want to convert the interface of a class into another interface clients expect.

 * Adapter lets classes work together, that could not otherwise because of incompatible interfaces.